U.S. eases environment laws for Mexico border wall near San Diego

 3 Min Read

-WASHINGTON (Reuters) - The U.S. Department of Homeland Security said on Tuesday it would waive environmental and related laws in order to expedite building security-related barriers and roads along the nation's border with Mexico near San Diego.
+WASHINGTON (Reuters) - The United States will waive environmental rules so extra barriers can be built to bar illegal immigrants from crossing the border with Mexico near San Diego, the Department of Homeland Security said on Tuesday.

-The projects would focus on about 15 miles (24 km) of the frontier extending eastward from the Pacific Ocean as part of President Donald Trump's planned wall between the United States and Mexico, the DHS said in a statement.
-It said the area is one of the busiest U.S. border sections.
+The projects, on about 15 miles (24 km) of the frontier extending east from the Pacific Ocean, are part of President Donald Trump's planned wall between the United States and Mexico.

+The wall was a centerpiece of Trump's 2016 presidential campaign but Democrats and many Republicans have questioned its effectiveness.
+Immigration advocacy groups argue it would not stem illegal border crossings.

+Government estimates put the cost of the wall at about $21 billion and Trump has said that Mexico will eventually pay for it.
+Mexico has refused to pay.

-"The sector remains an area of high illegal entry for which there is an immediate need to improve current infrastructure and construct additional border barriers and roads," the DHS said.
+The DHS said the area near San Diego is one of the busiest U.S. border sections with a high volume of illegal entries and that there was an immediate need to improve the infrastructure.

-Environmental impact studies generally are required under federal law for building on public lands but in this case the waiver will eliminate a study.
+Environmental impact studies generally are required under federal law for building on public lands.
+While the waiver will eliminate a study, the department said it will remain mindful of cultural and environmental impacts.

-Homeland Security will oversee the installation of extra barriers, roads, lights, cameras and sensors under the authority of the Illegal Immigration Reform and Immigrant Responsibility Act (IIRIRA) of 1996, it said.
-The start date for the project was not immediately known.
+Roads, lights, cameras and sensors will be installed in addition to extra barriers, the department said.
+The project's start date was not immediately known and the DHS statement did not mention the cost.

-The act grants the secretary of homeland security authority to waive requirements to comply with various laws to ensure the building of barriers and roads, while being mindful of cultural and environmental impacts, the statement said.
+The DHS statement said Border Patrol agents arrested more than 31,000 "illegal aliens" and seized more than 9,000 pounds (4,000 kg) of marijuana and 1,317 pounds (597 kg) of cocaine in the San Diego area last year.

 The memo was sent to members of Congress who questioned the feasibility of building a southern border wall.